 - Recording device (digital audio workstation, mixing console, etc.)

 Choosing The Sound Source

 The first step is choosing the sound source and the microphones you’ll want to be testing on that sound source.
 As an example, let’s say we want to find the best microphone to capture the sound of a snare drum.

 Selecting The Microphones For The Shootout

-Next, choose the microphones in your locker that you’d like to test in the shootout and ensure you have enough mic clips, stands, cables, and preamps to properly setup each microphone.
+Next, choose the microphones in your locker that you’d like to test in the shootout and ensure you have enough mic clips, stands, cables, and preamps to set up each microphone properly.

 For our example, let’s say we have 5 microphones in mind for the shootout and the necessary hardware.
-The microphones (again with link to Amazon) could be:
+The microphones (again, with links to Amazon) could be:

 Positioning The Microphones Fairly

 Try to position the microphones in a way that best suits the recording.
-This could means close or distant-miking.
+This could mean close or distant-miking.
 We could even shootout stereo pairs of microphones if we wanted to.